JefGrailet/SAGE/Python/Isomorphism/README.md

 # Evaluation of graph isomorphism

-*By Jean-François Grailet (last updated: October 14, 2020)*
+*By Jean-François Grailet (last updated: October 23, 2020)*

 ## About

-**N.B.:** if you reached this part of the repository via a direct link, please note that this sub-folder doesn't provide the data collected by `SAGE`.
-You will rather find it in the *Dataset/* sub-folder located at the root of this repository.
+**N.B.:** if you reached this part of the repository via a direct link, please note that this sub-folder doesn't provide the data collected by `SAGE` nor its source code.
+You will rather find them respectively in the **Dataset/** and **src/** sub-folders at the root of this repository.

 You can use the content of this folder in order to evaluate the isomorphism of graphs, i.e., evaluate how similar two graphs **of a same target network** are.
 The purpose of the provided